madnight/blog/source/_drafts/hetzner-aws.md

 - **Media streaming services** handling video transcoding and content delivery

 **Why Hetzner wins:** At scale, the infrastructure cost difference becomes so significant that even larger DevOps teams are justified.
 Companies at this level typically already have strong internal platform capabilities.

-### **Key Decision Framework**

-Use this framework to determine your optimal choice:

-- **Team Capability**: Do you have experienced DevOps engineers who can manage Kubernetes complexity?
-- **Scale Predictability**: Are your compute needs consistent and growing, or highly variable?
-- **Time to Market**: How quickly do you need to ship features vs. optimize infrastructure costs?
-- **Compliance Requirements**: Do you need specific control over your infrastructure stack?
-- **Growth Stage**: Are you optimizing for rapid iteration or operational efficiency?

 ## Total Cost of Ownership Calculator